fsantini/mr-hub-gui/README.md

 request, if you wish).

 Once you are ready, you can select Prepare MR-Hub submission from the File menu.
 This will fork the main MR-Hub repo inside Github, create a local copy, and modify it.
-You will still need to push the changes back to Github and create the Pull Request.
+Finally, the pull request page will be open in your browser.
+Review it and approve it.

 See the [MR hub github page](https://github.com/ISMRM/mrhub) for more information.